 My Rating: 5/5

-(Possible) SPOILER SECTION No spoilers for this review – I might come back to it in the future, or possibly start writing some discussion posts on the books and characters of the series.
+(Possible) SPOILER SECTION No spoilers for this review of The Eye of the World – I might come back to it in the future, or possibly start writing some discussion posts on the books and characters of the series.